samsha1/scraping/README.md

 Run the script with 'php scrape_job.php' command in your terminal.

-The csv data that is generated once the parse is done are separated with Semi-Colon (;).
+The generated csv data are separated with Semi-Colon (;).

 Starting URL: https://find-an-architect.architecture.com/FAAPractices.aspx?display=50